MicrosoftDocs/iis-docs/iis/media/web-playlists/web-playlists-for-iis-extending-output-formats-using-xslt.md

 In IIS Manager, click the **Playlists** icon on your site, and then click **Configure Output Formats**.
 Then, in the **Add Output Format** dialog box, add the entry for the new output format.

+> [!IMPORTANT]
-**Important** In **XSLT path**, give the path to your XSLT file, relative to the site root (for example, starting with the "/" character); otherwise, Web Playlists will not accept the path.
+> In **XSLT path**, give the path to your XSLT file, relative to the site root (for example, starting with the "/" character); otherwise, Web Playlists will not accept the path.

 [![](web-playlists-for-iis-extending-output-formats-using-xslt/_static/image4.bmp)](web-playlists-for-iis-extending-output-formats-using-xslt/_static/image3.bmp)